-Significant outbreaks of other contagious diseases, and other adverse public health developments, could have a material impact on our business operations and financial condition.
+Significant outbreaks of contagious diseases, and other adverse public health developments, could have a material impact on our business operations and financial condition.
 Many of our operations are currently, and will likely remain in the near future, in developing countries which are susceptible to outbreaks of disease and may lack the resources to effectively contain such an outbreak quickly.
 Such outbreaks may impact our ability to explore for oil and gas, develop or produce our license areas by limiting access to qualified personnel, increasing costs associated with ensuring the safety and health of our personnel, restricting transportation of personnel, equipment, supplies and oil and gas production to and from our areas of operation and diverting the time, attention and resources of government agencies which are necessary to conduct our operations.
 In addition, any losses we experience as a result of such outbreaks of disease which impact sales or delay production may not be covered by our insurance policies.

-An epidemic of the Ebola virus disease occurred in parts of West Africa in 2014 and continued through 2015.
+For example, an epidemic of the Ebola virus disease occurred in parts of West Africa in 2014 and continued through 2015.
 A substantial number of deaths were reported by the World Health Organization ("WHO") in West Africa, and the WHO declared it a global health emergency.
-It is impossible to predict the effect and potential spread of new outbreaks of the Ebola virus or other viruses in West Africa and surrounding areas.
-Should another Ebola or other virus outbreak occur, including to the countries in which we operate, or not be satisfactorily contained, our exploration, development and production plans for our operations could be delayed, or interrupted after commencement.
+Likewise, the global spread of the COVID-19 pandemic resulted in travel restrictions, "shelter-in-place" and various guarantine measures and other governmental actions taken to inhibit its spread and created significant volatility, uncertainty and economic disruption in the markets in which we operate, which affected our business and operations and those of our suppliers, contractors and partners.
+It is impossible to predict the effect and potential spread of new outbreaks of the Ebola virus, COVID-19 or other viruses in West Africa and surrounding areas.
+Should another Ebola, COVID-19 or other virus outbreak occur, including to the countries in which we operate, or not be satisfactorily contained, our exploration, development and production plans for our operations could be delayed, or interrupted after commencement.
 Any changes to these operations could significantly increase costs of operations.
 Our operations require contractors and personnel to travel to and from Africa as well as the unhindered transportation of equipment and oil and gas production (in the case of our producing fields).
 Such operations also rely on infrastructure, contractors and personnel in Africa.
 If travel bans are implemented or extended to the countries in which we operate, or contractors or personnel refuse to travel there, we could be adversely affected.
 If services are obtained, costs associated with those services could be significantly higher than planned which could have a material adverse effect on our business, results of operations, and future cash flow.
-In addition, should an Ebola or other virus outbreak spread to the countries in which we operate, access to the FPSOs could be restricted and/or terminated.
+In addition, should an Ebola, COVID-19 or other virus outbreak spread to the countries in which we operate, access to the FPSOs could be restricted and/or terminated.
 The FPSOs are potentially able to operate for a short period of time without access to the mainland, but if restrictions extended for a longer period we and the operator of the impacted fields would likely be required to cease production and other operations until such restrictions were lifted.